 - Fishermen must have a permit to harvest yellowfin tuna.
 Atlantic tunas may be sold only by fishermen permitted for commercial fisheries and only to permitted dealers.

-- Gear restrictions and seasonal/area closures are used to reduce bycatch (see “Harvesting yellowfin tuna”).
+- Gear restrictions and seasonal/area closures are used to reduce bycatch.

 - Yellowfin tuna must be a minimum of 27 inches long to be harvested in both commercial and recreational fisheries.

 Yellowfin tuna is the principal species of tropical tuna landed by U.S. fisheries in the western North Atlantic.
-Total estimated U.S. landings slightly decreased to 2,648 metric tons in 2010, from the 2009 landings estimate of 2,788 metric tons.
+Total estimated U.S. landings increased to 4,109 metric tons in 2012, from the 2011 landings estimate of 3,010 metric tons.
 A high proportion of these landings are rod and reel catches by recreational anglers.
 The majority of U.S. commercial landings come from the longline fleet operating in the northwest Atlantic, Gulf of Mexico, and Caribbean.

-The average ex-vessel prices (the price fishermen receive for their catch) for yellowfin tuna increased in 2010 in all regions except for the northeast region, which slightly decreased.
-From 2003 to 2010, the average ex-vessel price of yellowfin tuna increased 67.6 percent.
+The average ex-vessel prices (the price fishermen receive for their catch) for yellowfin tuna increased in 2012 in all regions except for the Gulf of Mexico region, which slightly decreased.
+From 2005 to 2012, the average ex-vessel price of yellowfin tuna increased 56 percent.
 The ex-vessel price depends on a number of factors, including the quality of the fish (e.g., freshness, fat content, method of storage), the weight of the fish, the supply of fish, and consumer demand.
-In 2010, annual ex-vessel revenues for the fishery totaled over $9.4 million.
+In 2012, annual ex-vessel revenues for the fishery totaled more than $18 million.

 Yellowfin tuna has a mild, meaty flavor.
 It’s more flavorful than albacore, but leaner than bluefin.
 The meat is bright red when raw but turns brown to grayish-tan when cooked.
 The meat is firm and moist, with large flakes.

-Yellowfin tuna can be found fresh, frozen, or canned as light-meat tuna (often blended with skipjack tuna and a bit pinker than canned albacore).
+Yellowfin tuna can be found fresh, frozen, or canned as light-meat tuna (often blended with skipjack tuna).
 Yellowfin tuna is often served raw as sashimi and in sushi.
-(Seafood Business, 2011)

 Yellowfin is low in saturated fat and sodium and is a very good source of protein, thiamin, selenium, and vitamin B6.